arnaudbos/dockerhost/README.md

 > As a developer, I want to be able to run any number of projects, which will be called `apps` in this context, inside my environment.

-* The VM must not be tied to a given list of projects/apps, it must be as generic as possible.
+* The VM should not be tied to a given list of projects/apps, it must be as generic as possible.
 * Use a YAML configuration file to specify the Vagrantfile's job.

 > As a developer, I want each individual app to be loosely coupled to this development environment.

+* The `app` will now **nothing** about its host.
 * The VM will host any app located in its `apps` folder.
 * The VM will follow symbolic links placed in its `apps` folder.
+* The VM will use docker-compose for provisioning `apps` ("generic" VM only goes so far, as I've had issues specifying ports forwardings dynamically for apps)
-* **Requirement**: each app must have a `run.sh` script in its home directory in order to be started by the VM provisioning.
+* **Requirement**: each app must either be running in a Docker container and provisioning will be done with docker-compose, or have a `run.sh ` script in its home directory in order to be started by the `start.sh` provisioning script (more on that later).
-* **Requirement**: each app running in a Docker container ueeds a YAML configuration file with [the following structure][vagrantfile-config] along with its Vagrantfile.

 > As a maintainer, I want to make use of a minmum number of technologies to glue the environment together.

-* Make use of bash for scripting.
+* Make use of Docker and bash for scripting for provisioning.
 * Play with Ansible someday soon.
-* Vagrant and Vagrantfile are ruby, so do not use other languages for provisioning, ruby will be OK.
+* Vagrant and Vagrantfile are ruby, so do not use other scripting languages for provisioning: ruby will be OK.

-[vagrantfile-config]: deadlink